-Tummy tuck, also known as abdominoplasty, is an operation to remove excess fat and skin from the abdomen (tummy) and to tighten the abdominal muscles.
+A tummy tuck (abdominoplasty) is an operation to remove excess fat and skin from your abdomen (tummy) and to tighten your abdominal muscles.

 You will meet the surgeon carrying out your procedure to discuss your care.
 It may differ from what is described here as it will be designed to meet your individual needs.

 Tummy tuck surgery removes excess fat and skin, and can tighten your abdominal muscles to improve the shape of your abdomen.
-It can also remove or reduce the appearance of stretch marks and unwanted scars on your abdomen.
+It can also remove or reduce stretch marks, for example after pregnancy, and unwanted scars on your abdomen.
+Tummy tuck surgery isn’t a treatment to help you lose or control your weight and won’t stop you from gaining weight in the future either.

-The results of a tummy tuck can be permanent as long as you maintain a healthy weight after your operation.
+The results of a tummy tuck can be permanent as long as you maintain a healthy weight after your operation and exercise the muscles in your abdomen.

-It’s important not to rush into the decision to have cosmetic surgery.
-Discuss your options with your GP, who may be able to recommend a reputable surgeon or give advice about how to choose which hospital to be treated in.
-See our common questions for more information.
+It’s important not to rush into the decision to have this type of surgery.
+Talk to your GP about your options.
+He or she may be able to refer you to a reputable surgeon or advise you on how to choose a hospital to be treated in.

-Before opting to have tummy tuck surgery, discuss with your surgeon what you’re hoping to gain from the operation and the result you can realistically expect.
+Before you decide whether to have a tummy tuck, talk to your surgeon about what you’re hoping to gain from the operation and the result you can realistically expect.

 Your surgeon may also advise you to:

-Depending on how much fat and skin you’re having removed and the technique your surgeon is using, the operation may take up to three hours.
+Depending on how much fat and skin you’re having removed and the technique your surgeon is using, the operation may take around three hours.

-Your surgeon will make a long cut in your abdomen above your pubic area (in women this is known as the bikini line).
-He or she may also make a second cut to remove your belly button from the surrounding skin.
-Your surgeon will pull stretched or torn muscles together and stitch them in place.
-He or she will remove excess fat, pull down the skin and reposition your belly button in the correct position.
-Your excess skin is then removed.
+Your surgeon will make a cut in your abdomen from hip to hip along your pubic area (in women this is also called your) bikini line.
+He or she will make another cut around your belly button to free it from the surrounding skin.
+Your surgeon will repair and tighten your abdominal muscles and will remove the excess fat and skin.
+The remaining skin is then pulled down and a new hole is made for your belly button to appear through in the correct position.

-Cuts are closed with stitches and your lower abdomen is firmly strapped with bandages.
-It’s likely you will have a scar around your belly button and a long curved scar on your abdomen above your pubic area.
-You can usually hide these scars with your underwear, but this may not always be possible.
+You will have a scar around your belly button and a long curved scar on your abdomen above your pubic area.
+You can usually hide these scars with your underwear or with swimwear such as a bikini, but this may not always be possible.

-The excess skin and fat from below your belly button is removed, leaving a long curved scar on your abdomen above your pubic area.
-Your belly button remains in place.
+You can have a mini tummy tuck if you need a small amount of skin or fat removing.
+Your surgeon will remove excess skin and fat from below your belly button, leaving a long curved scar on your abdomen above your pubic area.
+Your belly button stays in the same place.

-You may have a catheter to drain urine from your bladder into a bag.
-You may also have fine tubes running out from the wound.
-These drain fluid into another bag and are usually removed after a day or two.
-You may have a drip in your arm to keep you hydrated.
+You will have some dressings and may also have fine tubes coming out of the wound.
+The tubes drain any blood and fluid into a bag and are usually removed before you go home.
+You may have a drip in your arm to keep you hydrated and for medication.
 It’s usually removed when you can drink enough fluid.

 You will need to arrange for someone to drive you home.
 Try to have a friend or relative stay with you for the first 24 hours after your tummy tuck.